kenken64/NUSISS-DevOpsEng/workshop/workshop6.md

 <img src="./screens/travis4.png" >

 7. Create an account in Travis and allow it to associate with your GitHub account
-  - Configure a GITHUB_TOKEN secure environment variable for all branches the value is generated from  the Github personal token generation page.
-Click Add
+  - Configure a GITHUB_TOKEN secure environment variable for all branches on Travis platform.
+The value shown on the screenshots is generated from  the Github personal token generation page (Step 3).
+Remember to Click on the Add button.
   <img src="./screens/travis1.png" >
   <img src="./screens/travis2.png" >
   <img src="./screens/travis3.png" >

-8. Add a .travis.yml file to you working repository, replace the email and github userid placeholder
+8. Add a .travis.yml file to you working repository (Cloned githubrepo ), replace the email and Github userid placeholder in arrow bracket within the yml file.
+Do not replace or remove the value ```$GITHUB_TOKEN```

+Features:
   - Notify all your co-workers on the build
   - Install all relevant dependencies
   - Perform a build on the frontend